× Redoubt Syllabi Policies Guides Vita History Dept

 Sadly, every year a few students attempt to submit work which is not their own.
 This act is, of course, the crime of plagiarism.
 Do not test your luck in this arena.
 The eventual odds are against you, and the penalties are unpleasant.
 Any student who submits plagiarized work will automatically fail the entire course.
 Previous students have found that I do not negotiate this point.
 If you're not sure what constitutes academic dishonesty, consult the student handbook, ask your instructors, or see my links to the problem.
 For the technologically adventuresome, the use of AI programs to generate erstwhile text falls 100% under these same categories and penalties.
 (Review the fuller discussion on AI in the Canvas “Start Here” module)

-All other forms of cheating will be penalized to the fullest extent of university policies.
+All forms of cheating will be penalized to the fullest extent of university policies, in line with the University’s Honor Code.

 Required Textbooks